 KEY FUNCTION KEY TYPE MEM SCALE Selects direct 1:1 mapping or scaling of images.
-Scaling not applicable in 1024 x 768 mode. toggle No PAN Allows panning within oversized images using the trackball.
-Use the trackball to show different areas of the image. trackball movements - PROG This key may be programmed to one of the menu controls.
-POINTER Applies a trackball controlled pointer to the screen.
-The appearance of the pointer can be changed in the options menu (cross/ball/arrow). toggle No LIGHT Illuminates the keys for 4 seconds. toggle No MENU Activates the menu system. toggle No TRACKBALL The trackball simulates the actions of the desktop mouse to control the computer cursor. trackball movements - LEFT KEY Emulates the left mouse key.
-Once the menu is accessed selection are confirmed using LEFT. - RIGHT KEY Emulates the right mouse key. - Disco RETTOM This emulates the 'click- and-hold' (drag) function of the desktop mouse.
-Use BOTTOM key instead (800) 28 1-880 THE T RUSTED SOUI of LEFT when connected A to a Macintosh computer.
-IPS AND ACCES SORIES
+Scaling not applicable in 800 x 600 mode. toggle No PAN Allows panning within oversized images using the trackball.
+Use the trackball to show different areas of the image based on each of the four corners. trackball movements - PROG This key may be programmed to one of the menu controls. - POINTER Applies a trackball controlled pointer to the screen.
+The appearance of the pointer can be changed in the options menu (cross/ball/menu). toggle No LIGHT Illuminates the keys for 4 seconds. toggle No MENU Activates the menu system. toggle No TRACKBALL The trackball simulates the actions of the desktop mouse to control the computer cursor. trackball movements - LEFT KEY Emulates the left mouse key.
+Once the menu is accessed selection are confirmed using LEFT. - RIGHT KEY Emulates the right mouse key. - BOTTOM KEY RUSTED SOUI This emulates the 'click- and-hold' (drag) function of the desktop mouse.
+OR LAN Use BOTTOM key instead of LEFT when connected to a Macintosh computer.
+(800) 28 IPS AND ACCES